alterreal/dinomics/README.md

 ## Example notebook

-`notebooks/feature_extraction.ipynb` runs the extractor on the bundled MRI and CT examples and visualizes patch tokens using PCA.
+`notebooks/feature_extraction.ipynb` runs the extractor on CT, MRI and X-Ray examples and visualizes patch tokens using PCA (as done in the original DINO papers).
+Give it a whirl!

 ## Output